daraghbyrne/diotlabs-v1/1-a-simple-internet-appliance/first-sketch.md

 <code>digitalWrite</code> takes two parameters or passed variables which tell it the pin we want to control and what the power should be set to (<code>HIGH</code> or <code>LOW</code>).
 See: [http://arduino.cc/en/Reference/digitalWrite](http://arduino.cc/en/Reference/digitalWrite)

-### Step 4: Making it Blink
+### Step 5: Making it Blink

 This is where the good stuff happens.

 We’ve already setup our sketch.
 Now we need to fill in the <code>loop()</code> function.
 Loop gets called over and over and over and over.
 Once <code>setup()</code> finishes the microcontroller next executes everything inside the curly braces of the loop function.
-When it gets to the end (the closing curly brace), it will pause for a moment (about 5 milliseconds, a very long time for a computer) and then start all over again.
+When it gets to the end (the closing curly brace), it will pause for a moment (a millisecond or two and that's a very long time for a computer) and then start all over again.

 To make the LED blink we’re going to do the following